Classical Geometric Fluctuation Relations: Abstract

 \section{Abstract}

-Fisher information is a fundamental concept in various physical and metrological theories.
-By defining an analogous stochastic quantity called Stochastic Fisher Information (SFI), we uncover two fluctuation relations with an inherent geometric nature, as the SFI acts as a single nonequilibrium trajectory metric.
-The geometric nature of these relations is expressed through a stochastic length derived from the system entropy associated with a nonequilibrium trajectory.
-We also explore the possibility of trajectory-dependent uncertainty relations linked to the time SFI.
-Finally, we test the newly formulated theorems using two simple stochastic models.
+Fisher Information (FI) is a quantity ubiquitously measured in such varied areas like metrology, machine learning, and biological complexity.
+Mathematically, it represents a lower bound in the variance of unknown parameters that are related to the distributions one has access, and a metric for probability manifolds.
+A stochastic analogous of the Fisher Information, dubbed stochastic Fisher Information was recently introduced in the literature by some of us.
+By exploring the probability distributions of the Stochastic Fisher Information (SFI), we uncover two fluctuation relations with an inherent geometric nature, as the SFI acts as a single nonequilibrium trajectory metric.
+The geometric nature of these relations is expressed through a stochastic length in entropy space derived from the system entropy associated with a nonequilibrium trajectory.
+We also explore the possibility of trajectory-dependent uncertainty relations linked to the SFI with time as a parameter.
+Finally, we test our geometric fluctuation relations using two nonequilibrium models.